3 Tips to Painting Hardware

-Cabinet knobs and hardware gives any piece draws the eye and gives character and style, but outdated hardware is an eyesore.
+Often, cabinet knobs and hardware draws the eye and gives character and style, but outdated hardware is an eyesore.
 Replacing it is often an expensive route, especially if you’re looking for an age-appropriate replica or unique style.

 With nearly every piece of furniture I’ve redone I have found it easier, cheaper, and I get a better-looking result by using the original hardware.
 Some knobs and hardware can be spruced up with a little shining and scrubbing while others need a complete makeover.